-You can claim a relief to pay less Customs Duty and VAT if you re-import goods to the UK and EU.
+You can claim a relief to pay less Customs Duty and VAT if you re-import goods to the UK.

-You can get this relief if you are re-importing goods into the UK or EU that have previously been exported.
+You can get a relief if you’re re-importing goods into the UK that have previously been exported or transported from the UK.
 This is known as Returned Goods Relief.

 The goods must be re-imported in an unaltered state, apart from any work that may have been carried out to maintain the goods in working order, the goods cannot have been upgraded to increase their value.

 - have been in free circulation in Great Britain or Northern Ireland when they were exported, unless they were originally declared to inward processing or end-use

 - not have been exported to be repaired or processed, if they were but the repair or process was not carried out, relief may still be available